girl with a dog on a farm

 a pie chart showing 75%

-938 (75% of students) took part in at least one KIT programme and some took part in eight programmes
+A record 1096 (88% of students) students took part in at least one KIT programme and some took part in eight programmes

 two speech bubbles and a diagram showing 49%